-Difference Between Tax Credits and Tax Deductions
+Difference Between Tax Credits and Deductions

-The key difference between tax credit and tax deductions is that Tax credit refers to the amount reduced directly from the total tax liability of the person or corporation, whereas, tax deductions are deductions that are allowed to be deducted from the total income of the person or corporation which thereby results in reduction of tax liability by decreasing taxable income not by directly decreasing the tax liability amount.
+The key difference between tax credit and deductions is that tax credit refers to the amount reduced directly from the total tax liability of the person or corporation, whereas, tax deductions are deductions that are allowed to be deducted from the total income of the person or corporation which thereby results in reduction of tax liability by decreasing taxable income not by directly decreasing the tax liability amount.

-Tax credits and tax deductions can aid in reducing the overall income tax liability and is something that all tax-payers want to take advantage of.
+Tax credits and deductions can aid in reducing the overall income tax liability and is something that all tax-payers want to take advantage of.
 Tax credits can help to reduce the liability at a dollar to dollar level but cannot reduce overall liability to less than zero.
-Tax deductions, on the other hand, lower the taxable income and are computed using the percentage of marginal tax brackets.
+Tax deductions, on the other hand, lower the taxable income and are calculated using the percentage of marginal tax brackets.

 What is Tax Credit?

 Tax Credit refers to the amount which can be offset against the overall tax obligation.
 It is the total amount which an assessee can reduce from the taxes payable to the authorities.
 Its major benefit is it directly reduces the component of tax liability and is directly measured in terms of the respective currency.
 There are various types of tax credit available:

 - Income Tax Credit: When an assessee is charged tax greater than their actual liabilities resulting from various factors, then the surplus amount is available as a tax credit which can be carried forward to the following financial year and adjusted against subsequent tax obligations.
 As an alternative, the amount may be paid and subsequently, the excess amount is credited back in the account of the taxpayer.